dotnet/docs/docs/architecture/modernize-desktop/example-migration-core.md

 ![Sample app before the migration](./media/example-migration-core/app-before-migration.png)

-This application uses a local SQLExpress database to hold the product catalog information.
+This application uses a local SQL Server Express database to hold the product catalog information.
 This database is accessed directly from the WPF application.

 First, you must update the *.csproj* file to the new SDK style used by .NET Core applications.
 You'll follow the same steps described in the Windows Forms migration: you'll unload the project, open the *.csproj* file, update its contents, and reload the project.